-Our That Clean Life for Business members ask us all the time about building a subscription service or membership site.
-So we consulted one of your fellow That Clean Life for Business members who's an expert to get some answers!
+Our That Clean Life members ask us all the time about building a subscription service or membership site.
+So we consulted one of your fellow That Clean Life members who's an expert to get some answers!

-Meet Lauren Gayfer, a Nutritional Therapist in the UK and founder of The Fairy Food Mother.
-Lauren has a successful membership site The Secret Kitchen Club where she helps women quit dieting and make peace with their relationship with food.
+Meet Lauren Gayfer, a Nutritional Therapist in the UK and founder of Nourished 365.
+Lauren has a successful membership site Nourished 365 where she helps women quit dieting and make peace with their relationship with food.
 Lauren specializes in women’s health, especially moms struggling with thyroid, adrenal and gut issues.

 Today, Lauren is generously sharing what goes into building and maintaining a membership site.
 If building a business with recurring revenue is something you've been thinking about, then this is a must read!

 Starting a Membership Site

 Lauren was in business for about six years before launching her membership site, and she had an in-person clinical practice where she worked with her clients 1-on-1.
 When she decided to take her business online, she first put a 4-week online program together and launched this with a free 5-day sugar-free challenge to get sign-ups.

 The program was a success, and when it was over the participants wanted more.

 "I sold them a totally non-existent membership and asked them to give me four weeks to create the first month’s content.
 It was very low cost and they got a meal plan and a recipe bundle each month as well as support within a Facebook group.
 I delivered the content in PDFs and emails.
 It was super basic but you have to start somewhere, right?!"

 Her membership site is now hosted entirely online in a private members’ area, in addition to a Facebook group for support, group coaching calls and guest masterclasses.